ThomasLengeling/devart-template/project_posts/2014-02-25-Processing-meets-Custom-Search-API.md

   conn.disconnect();
 }
 ```
-We need to parse the JSON obtain from the search query to java objects.
-To do this were going to use GSon, a open source java library.
-With this library is possible to convert JSON to java objects and vise versa.
+We need to parse the JSON obtained from the search query to Java objects.
+To do this, we are going to use GSon, a open source java library.
+With this library it is possible to convert JSON to java objects and vice-versa.
 More about Gson [here](https://code.google.com/p/google-gson/)

 We use the following code just to obtain the data from the search result.